-She received numerous grants in support of her work, including support from the Mellon Foundation funded Learning by Creating initiative.
+She received numerous grants in support of her work, including a Carrie Chapman Catt Prize for Research on Women and Politics, and support from the Mellon Foundation funded Learning by Creating initiative.
 As part of the China Debate Education Network, a three-year $3M grant funded program, she trained university faculty in the PRC.

 Dr. Richards is also the recipient of Willamette University's highest honor for teaching and service, which "celebrates the extraordinary impact a professor can make both inside the classroom and within the community."

 Richards earned her Ph.D. and M.A. at Northwestern University.
 Previously, she worked as a STEM teacher and department chair in Bronx NY and Washington DC public schools.